-Determining Minimum Mantel Clearance when Using a Hood
+Determining Minimum Mantel Clearance When Using a Hood

-If minimum clearances in Figure 6 (see page 11) are not met, you must have a hood.
+If minimum clearances in Figure 6, are not met, you must have a hood.
 When using a hood there are still certain minimum mantel clearances required.
-Follow minimum clearances shown in Figure 7 when using a hood.
+Follow minimum clearances shown in Figure 7, when using hood.